 Priming Your Canvas

-Whether you’re painting with acrylics or oils, you’ll need to prime your canvas if you purchased it unprimed.
-Priming helps the paint adhere to the canvas and creates a smoother painting surface, but more importantly, priming protects the fibers of the canvas and enables the canvas to tolerate more layers of paint, for a longer-lasting art piece.
+Whether painting with acrylics or oils, if you preparing an unprimed canvas, you’ll need to prime it.
+Priming helps the paint adhere to the canvas and creates a smoother painting surface.
+But more importantly, priming protects the fibers of the canvas and enables it to tolerate more layers of paint for a longer-lasting art piece.

-Different altogether than underpainting, priming your canvas with gesso is the final step before painting:
+Different altogether from underpainting, priming your canvas with gesso is the final step before painting:

 - Choose your gesso color.
-Gesso is available in clear, white, black, and even in several colors.
-Any Gesso color other than clear will affect your paint colors and the final outcome of your piece.
+Gesso is generally available in clear, white, and black, but you may be able to find it in other colors.
+But keep in mind that any gesso color other than clear will affect your paint colors and the final outcome of your piece.

 - When your first layer is dry, check for bumps and ridges.
-Use a fine sandpaper to smooth the surface of the canvas and brush dust away with a clean cloth.
+Use fine sandpaper to smooth the surface of the canvas and brush any dust away with a clean cloth.

-- Turn your canvas 90° and paint another smooth layer of gesso.
+- Turn your canvas 90 degrees and paint another smooth layer of gesso.
 Wash your brush thoroughly and allow your canvas to dry overnight.
 Sand and brush again, if necessary.

 - The more layers of gesso you use, the more absorbent your canvas becomes.
 When you’re ready to paint your final layer of gesso, use a decorator’s brush to apply even, parallel strokes starting at the top of the canvas and finishing at the bottom.
 Wash your brush and allow the canvas to dry thoroughly.